mota494/42_Born2BeRoot/README.md

 <b>in this file you'll need to edit a couple of lines</b>

-`PASS_MAX_DAYS 99999` ⇒ `PASS_MAX_DAYS 30`: changes the expire date of a password
+`PASS_MAX_DAYS 99999` ⇒ `PASS_MAX_DAYS 30`: changes the expiry date of a password

-`PASS_MIN_DAYS 0` ⇒ `PASS_MIN_DAYS 2`: changes the minimum ammount of time until the user can change a password again
+`PASS_MIN_DAYS 0` ⇒ `PASS_MIN_DAYS 2`: changes the minimum amount of time until the user can change a password again

 now save the file and leave vim and type `sudo reboot` to apply the changes

 ### Update main user password policy

 ```
-All the users that we create after this steps will have this rules implemented but the user that we created at the beggining
+All the users that we create after these steps will have these rules implemented but the user that we created at the beggining
 will not have this policies estabilished so you need to run a couple of commands to update that
 ```